 5.4 Enclosure award maps

 Enclosure awards and the maps that accompanied them recorded the ownership and distribution of land and can be used to establish not just the land owners themselves but the extent of the land owned, the rent charge payable on it and local details including roads, rights of way and boundaries.
 Most of our enclosure maps date from 1800 to around 1850.

 For more information see our guide to enclosure awards.

 5.5 Tithe surveys

 The Tithe Commission, in its work conducting the mid-19th century tithe surveys, accumulated over 10,000 maps of local areas around England and Wales.
 Most of these were large-scale maps showing significant amounts of detail.

-Use the box below to search our catalogue for tithe maps (IR30) and apportionments (IR 29) by place name.
+Alternatively, for those maps not available online, use the box below to search our catalogue for references to tithe maps (IR30) and apportionments (IR 29) by place name.

 For more information see our guide to tithe records.

 In the work of the Valuation Office Survey, carried out between 1910 and 1915, thousands of Ordnance Survey map sheets were used, annotated by the surveyors.
 They provide a detailed picture of the landscape, both urban and rural, and the records that accompany them include descriptions and plans of all kinds of buildings, including private houses.